orielhaim/better-auth-nostr/README.md

 3. finds or creates a `nostrPubkey` record tied to a Better Auth user or creates a new user,
 4. issues a session and sets the cookie.

+Each login request includes a nonce in both the signed NIP-98 payload and the JSON body so replayed tokens are rejected by payload validation.

 This flow keeps the Nostr login path centralized and fully compatible with the rest of Better Auth.

 ## Configuration Options